 Make sure your runway is long enough

-Most entrepreneurs start funding rounds too late: You should have a r of at least 9 months when you start a financing round – ideally 12 months.
+Most entrepreneurs start funding rounds too late: You should have a runway of at least 9 months when you start a financing round – ideally 12 months.

-The more money you have the higher your flexibility, and the stronger your negotiation power towards investors.
-The message “We are going to make this a success in any case.
-But with further financing we could accelerate growth” will resonate much better with investors than “We can’t pay salaries anymore in three months and urgently need money”.
+The more money you have, the higher your flexibility, and the stronger your negotiation power with investors.
+The message “We are going to make this a success in any case, but with further financing we could accelerate growth” will resonate much better with investors than “We can’t pay salaries anymore and urgently need money”.

-So the first thing to do is make sure that you have an up to day cash flow statement
+So the first thing to do is make sure that you have an up-to-date cash flow statement

 .
-Be on the conservative side at this stage, and don’t include any assumptions you are not convinced will happen.
+Be on the conservative side at this stage, and don’t include any predictions you are not convinced will happen.

 The runway has an impact on your fundraising timeline:

 - 9+ months: Great!
-You have plenty of time to position your company optimally for an upcoming fundraise.
-Take your time for the steps below, and kick your round off at an ideal time slot: In the Western world this is typically January (with the objective to close the round well ahead of the Summer break) or in August (with the objective to close before Christmas).
-Note: It can be frustrating if the final phase of your fundraising falls into a major holiday season, as investors are out of office / not able to take the needed decisions.
+You have plenty of time to position your company optimally for an upcoming fundraiser.
+Take your time with the steps below, and kick your round off at an ideal time slot: In the Western world this is typically January (with the objective to close the round well ahead of the Summer break) or in August (with the objective to close before Christmas).
+Note: It can be frustrating if the final phase of your fundraising falls on a major holiday season, as investors are out of office / not able to make the needed decisions.